Module "Non-salaried personnel"

 Module "non-salaried personnel":

-Headline: The temporary closure of the activity as a consequence of the epidemiological situation derived from SARS-CoV-2 is considered an objective cause that allows dedication of less than 1,800 hours/year to be accredited.
-In this case, the effective time dedicated to the activity is 1,400 hours, of which 75 percent will be computed since the taxpayer has a degree of disability of 33 percent.
+Headline: The closure of the activity as a consequence of the existence of this objective circumstance (temporary incapacity of the owner) is considered an objective cause that allows dedication of less than 1,800 hours/year to be accredited.
+In this case, the effective time dedicated to the activity is 1,391 hours, of which 75 percent will be computed since the taxpayer has a degree of disability of 33 percent.

-Spouse: Since the owner of the activity is not counted in its entirety (because the number of working hours per year is less than 1,800 hours), for an objective reason, the 50 percent reduction provided for in instruction 2.1.1 of Annex II is applied to the spouse. of Order HAC /1155/2020.
+Spouse: Since the owner of the activity is not counted in its entirety (because the number of working hours per year is less than 1,800 hours), for an objective reason, the 50 percent reduction provided for in instruction 2.1.1 of the Annex II of Order HFP /1335/2021.

 Calculation No. of units (average):